Mackenzie-High/snowflake/README.md

 ## Introduction to Parsing using PEGs

-[Parsing Expression Grammars: An Example Driven Introduction](https://www.mackenziehigh.com/snowflake/v2_0/Grammars.pdf) is a powerpoint presentation that will introduce you to parsing using Parsing Expression Grammars.
+[Here](https://www.mackenziehigh.com/snowflake/v2_0/Grammars.pdf) is a powerpoint presentation that will introduce you to parsing using Parsing Expression Grammars.

 ## Example Grammars